linux-rdma/rdma-core/Documentation/stable.md

 All bug fixes are to be backported from mainline and applied by stable branch maintainer.

-Branched stable releases will append an additional release number (e.g. 15.1) and will ensure that Travis CI reports a successful build.
+Branched stable releases will append an additional release number (e.g. 15.1) and will ensure that Azure Pipelines CI reports a successful build.

 Regular stable releases will be generated at the same time as mainline releases.
 Additional stable releases can be generated if the need arise (Needed by distributions or OFED).